szhorvat/IGraphM/README.md

 # IGraph/M – igraph for Mathematica

-For the impatient – download the zip archive from [the releases page](https://github.com/szhorvat/IGraphM/releases), extract it, and move the `IGraphM` directory into `FileNameJoin[{$UserBaseDirectory, "Applications"}]`.
-Do not use the `master` branch of the git repo.
+For the impatient:

+ - Download the `.paclet` file from [the releases page](https://github.com/szhorvat/IGraphM/releases).
+ - Install it using the `PacletInstall` function, as explained [here](http://mathematica.stackexchange.com/q/141887/12).
+ - Evaluate ``<<IGraphM` `` to load the package.

+Requirements: _Mathematica_ 10.0 or later, 64-bit Windows/macOS/Linux, or Raspberry Pi.

+Do _not_ use the `master` branch of the GitHub repository.
+It is for development only, and does not work out of the box.

 ## Introduction

 #### What is IGraph/M?

 IGraph/M is a *Mathematica* interface to the [igraph](http://igraph.org/) graph manipulation and analysis library.
-It works directly with *Mathematica*'s builtin `Graph` datatype and focuses on functionality that is either not already present in *Mathematica* (such as motifs, minimum feedback arc set, random rewiring, coloured graph isomorphism, etc.), or for which igraph uses different implementations (isomorphism, sampling random graphs with given degree sequence, etc.)
+It works directly with *Mathematica*'s builtin `Graph` expressions and focuses on functionality that is either not already present in *Mathematica* (such as motifs, minimum feedback arc set, random rewiring, coloured graph isomorphism, etc.), or for which igraph uses different implementations (isomorphism, sampling random graphs with given degree sequence, etc.)

 #### What IGraph/M is not

 IGraph/M is *not a replacement* for Mathematica's graph manipulation functionality.
-Instead it is meant to complement it.
-Thus it works directly with standard `Graph` objects instead of introducing its own graph type.
+Instead, it is meant to complement it.
+Thus it works directly with standard `Graph` expressions instead of introducing its own graph type.
 Functions for trivial tasks such as adding or removing vertices or edges, returning the vertex or edge count, creating standard graphs like cycle graphs, complete graphs, etc. are not provided.

 #### Why create IGraph/M?